Predicting Geometric Errors and Failures in Additive Manufacturing: Related work

-Quality assurance can be performed by employing supervised learning methods to predict the quality of a manufactured item.
-In \cite{Decker2021} the authors analytically present research that deals with shape deformation through predictive modeling and compensation approaches, dividing them into two main categories of predictive modeling approaches: physics-based approaches, which utilize finite element modeling (for example \cite{Meier2021}) and data-driven approaches based on statistical and machine learning \cite{ZHU2018}.
-In the scope of this work, we focus on statistical and machine learning approaches due to their more generalized outlook.
-Physics-based approaches are often restricted to specific AM technologies, due to the specific physics phenomena they model in each case.
+Quality assurance can be achieved by employing supervised learning methods to predict the quality of a manufactured item. \citep{Decker2021} analytically present research on shape deformation through predictive modeling and compensation approaches, dividing them into two main categories of predictive modeling approaches: physics-based approaches that utilize finite element modeling (e.g. \citep{Meier2021}) and data-driven approaches based on statistical analysis and machine learning \citep{ZHU2018}.
+In the scope of this study, we focus on statistical analysis and machine learning approaches owing to their more generalized outlook.
+Physics-based approaches are often restricted to specific AM technologies because of the specific physical phenomena they model in each case.

-In \cite{DeckerHuang2019} an approach to predicting the geometric accuracy of an AM product is presented.
-This shape-driven approach is based on machine learning and uses a set of eight predictor variables that express the geometric attributes of the triangular mesh model used for printing (.stl model).
-A novel method is presented that trains a random forest to predict the geometric error of a vertex.
-This model can then be employed to predict the dimensional deviations of other models, even of free-form design.
-In \cite{Decker2021} the authors improve their previous method to achieve more accurate shape deviation prediction.
-This is an interesting first approach to error prediction, that works well on small subset of low complexity objects.
-In our approach we use more input features (predictors) and we have trained a neural network with hundreds of thousands examples, deriving better input output correlation and accuracy, no over fitting and very good generalization.
-To this end, we offer a pretrained neural network for per vertex geometric error prediction and source code for extracting features from an arbitrary mesh file.
+\citep{DeckerHuang2019} introduced a shape-driven approach for predicting the geometric accuracy of an AM product based on machine learning that uses a set of eight predictor variables to express the geometric attributes of the triangular mesh model used for printing (.stl model).
+A novel method that trains a random forest to predict the geometric error of a vertex is presented.
+This model can then be employed to predict the dimensional deviations of other models, even for free-form design. \citep{Decker2021} improved their previous method to achieve more accurate shape deviation prediction.
+This is an interesting first approach to error prediction that works well on small subsets of low-complexity objects.
+In our approach we used more input features (predictors) and trained a neural network with hundreds of thousands of examples, deriving better input-output correlation and accuracy, no over fitting and very good generalization.
+To this end, we proposed a pretrained neural network for per vertex geometric error prediction and source code for extracting features from an arbitrary mesh file.

-In \cite{Khanzadeh2017} the authors present an approach to quantify the geometric deviations of AM parts from a large data set of laser-scanned coordinates using self-organizing map (SOM).
-The aim of the work is to provide a link between the AM process conditions and the geometric accuracy of the end result and the results are demonstrated on FFF technology.
+\citep{Khanzadeh2017} presented an approach to quantify the geometric deviations of AM parts from a large data-set of laser-scanned coordinates using a self-organizing map (SOM).
+The aim of the work is to substantiate a relationship between the AM process conditions and the geometric accuracy of the end result.
+The results are demonstrated using FFF technology.